 Sensory Accommodation Kits

 The library welcomes all children, including those with autism and sensory processing disorder.
-Kits to assist with sensory processing differences are available at most locations in the children’s areas and are for in-library use.
+Kits to assist with sensory processing differences are available at all locations in the children’s areas and are for in-library use.
 The kits have tools to help with background noises and other distractions, and to help calm.

 This preschool storytime is especially welcoming for children on the spectrum and families who are looking for a smaller, more adaptive library experience.
 Find Sensory Storytime locations, dates and times.